islandoftex/arara/website/content/manual/Configuration.md

   this list.

-  - `⋄ user.home`: This variable, as the name implies, holds the value of the absolute, canonical path of `USER_HOME` which is the home directory of the current user, as plain string.
+  - `⋄ user.home`: This variable, as the name implies, holds the value of the absolute, canonical path of `HOME` which is the home directory of the current user, as plain string.
 Note that the specifics of the home directory (such as name and location) are defined by the operating system involved.